Self-Organization in Mobile Networking SystemsView this Special Issue

 The authors declare that they have no competing interests.

-This research was supported by the Sookmyung Women’s University Research Grants (1-1603-2031) and by Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education (NRF-2015R1D1A1A09057141).
+This research was supported by the Sookmyung Women’s University Research Grants (1-1603-2032) and by the Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education (NRF-2015R1D1A1A01060117).

 3rd Generation Partnership Project, Technical specification group radio access network; study on RAN improvements for machine-type communications, 3GPP TR 37.868 V11.0.0, 2011.

 3rd Generation Partnership Project, “Evolved universal terrestrial radio access (E-UTRA); radio resource control (RRC); protocol specification,” 3GPP TS 36.331 V12.7.0, 2015.View at: Google Scholar

 P. Jain, P. Hedman, and H. Zisimopoulos, “Machine type communications in 3GPP systems,” IEEE Communications Magazine, vol. 50, no. 11, pp. 28–35, 2012.View at: Publisher Site | Google Scholar

 M. Hasan, E. Hossain, and D. Niyato, “Random access for machine-to-machine communication in LTE-advanced networks: issues and approaches,” IEEE Communications Magazine, vol. 51, no. 6, pp. 86–93, 2013.View at: Publisher Site | Google Scholar